19hours/sg-statutes/Acts/Allied Health Professions Act.md

 (9) The penalty under subsection (2)(e) shall be recoverable as a debt due to the Government.

-### Effective dates of Disciplinary Tribunal orders and non-compliance with orders, etc.
+### Effective dates of Disciplinary Tribunal orders and non‑compliance with orders, etc.

 54\.—(1) Where a registered allied health professional in respect of whom an order under section 53(2)(c) or (d), 61(1)(b) or 63(1)(d) is made, is found by a Disciplinary Tribunal (whether, in the case of an order under section 53(2)(c) or (d), it is the Disciplinary Tribunal that made the order or another Disciplinary Tribunal appointed in its place) to have failed to comply with any of the requirements imposed on him as conditions or restrictions of his registration, the Disciplinary Tribunal may, if it thinks fit, by order —